 I’m Xandra, wanderer, Gryffindor, Disney princess.
 Raised in Boston, I followed my dream across the pond to read English at Oxford.
 I now live in Edinburgh, Scotland, my very own storybook city.

 If I were a combination of two Disney characters I would be: Lady from Lady and the Tramp and Vanellope from Wreck-It Ralph.

-Current television obsessions: Survivor, The Amazing Race, Parks and Rec, and always: Gossip Girl and Gilmore girls
+Current television obsessions: Survivor, The Amazing Race, Pretty Little Liars, and always: Gossip Girl and Gilmore girls

-Music tracks on repeat: Taylor Swift’s 1989, “Nothing’s Gonna Stop Us Now” by Starship, the official Judy Hopps playlist on Spotify
+Music tracks on repeat these days: Taylor Swift’s 1989, “Nothing’s Gonna Stop Us Now” by Starship, the Rent soundtrack

 Favourite theatre experiences ever: Sleep No More and The Drowned Man by Punchdrunk, Pippin the musical imagined as a video game, Spamalot with most of the original cast, chasing Puck from scene to scene across an Oxford park in A Midsummer Night’s Dream

 Favourite super heroes: The Powerpuff Girls, Hit Girl, and Professor X

 Favourite Dumbledore-ism: “Of course it’s happening in your head, Harry, but why on earth should that mean that it is not real?”

 Xandra Robinson-Burns is a writer on a mission to unite fiction and reality.
 In 2013 she graduated from the University of Oxford with a BA in English Language & Literature.
 In 2014 she delivered the TEDx talk, “How Harry Potter Saved My Life” at the University of Edinburgh, where she earned her master’s degree in Theatre and Performance Studies.